Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * I ran into issues almost immediately with creating a responsive image on the home page that would work across different devices and wouldn't contain too much white space.
 In the end using "img-fluid" gave the best response, I will be reviewing again to see if it can be improved further.

 * I implemented a hamburger menu that upon clicking a link within, it would not collapse.
-I found a solution of Stack Overflow which is credited in my code, the solution used is found at this link https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked.
+I found a solution on Stack Overflow which is credited in my code, the solution used is found at this link https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked.

 ## Code Validity